-If you have been blogging for more than a year and are seeing traffic of 10,000 pageviews or more per month, then I recommend moving to dedicated servers or a boutique host, like Orange Geek.
+If you have been blogging for more than a year and are seeing traffic of 10,000 pageviews or more per month, then I recommend moving to dedicated servers or a managed hosting service like BigScoots.

 I absolutely love WordPress for blogging!
 I started on Blogger because it was free and that’s what everyone was using back in 2007 when I started my first blog.

 We use Genesis with child themes for most of our sites.
 We’ve tried Thesis in the past as well as stand alone themes and WooThemes themes.
 Right now we love these themes:

 WP Tasty – the best recipe plugin.
 You need this plugin to make your recipes easy for readers to print and easy for Google to find.
 Try WP Tasty HERE

 Ready to start writing sponsored content?
 That means companies pay you to write posts about their products on your site.